DISTINCTDISTINCTDISTINCTWhat is DISTINCT?

 (9 rows)

-Likewise, applying DISTINCT
+Likewise, applying DISTINCT to dept_name:

 SELECT DISTINCT